seabbs/cste-forecasting-workshop/README.md

 We recommend that you run the code on your own machine.
 However, if you are unable to do this, there are a few other options.

-One option is to use [Posit cloud](https://posit.co).
-This is a cloud based RStudio environment that is free for small amounts of use.
-You can use the following link to open the tutorial in a Posit cloud environment: [https://posit.cloud/content/6132220](https://posit.cloud/content/6132220).

-Another option is to use [codespaces](https://code.visualstudio.com/docs/remote/codespaces) for which we provide a prebuilt environment (for vscode users this is also available for local use).
+One option is to use [codespaces](https://code.visualstudio.com/docs/remote/codespaces) for which we provide a prebuilt environment (for vscode users this is also available for local use).

-As a back up, we also have a [binder](https://mybinder.org/v2/gh/seabbs/cste-forecasting-workshop/main?urlpath=rstudio) set up with all the necessary packages installed.
+Another option is to use [binder](https://mybinder.org/v2/gh/seabbs/cste-forecasting-workshop/main?urlpath=rstudio) which we have set up with all the necessary packages installed.
 This will take a little while to load and is a little unstable but should allow you to run the code in `tutorial.Rmd` as part of the workshop.
 Note that this will not save any changes you make to the code and may be slower than running the code on your own machine.
 If you run into an SSL error you could try editing the address in your URL bar to `http` (from https) and change your browser security settings for this site.
 Note: do this at your own risk, and never on a state or federal government computer.

 # Other resources